scylladb/cpp-rust-driver/docs/source/topics/scylladb_specific/README.md

-# Scylla Specific Features
+# ScyllaDB Specific Features

-The following features are specific to Scylla Drivers and are not found in a non-Scylla driver.
+The following features are specific to ScyllaDB Drivers and are not found in a non-ScyllaDB driver.
 To use these features, [install](http://cpp-driver.docs.scylladb.com/master/topics/installation/index.html) the driver.

 **Contents**
   * [Shard-Awareness](#shard-awareness)